 Counsellor or Psychotherapist?

 As previously mentioned, the differences between a counsellor and a psychotherapist aren’t always clear-cut with the two terms tending to be used interchangeably.
 This can make things very confusing when you’re trying to decide which type of therapist to choose.
 Psychotherapy and Counselling are both talking therapies and use similar approaches.
 The professions and professional titles do not have statutory regulation in the UK which means anyone can describe themselves as a counsellor or psychotherapist even after completing relatively short training.
 It is imperative that you check the professional registration of your chosen therapist.

-There are four main Counselling and Psychotherapy professional bodies in the UK who have online registers where you can check the details and professional standing of your prospective therapist.
+There are four main Counselling and Psychotherapy professional bodies in the UK that have online registers where you can check the details and professional standing of your prospective therapist.

 - BCP (The British Psychoanalytic Council)